bigfile/bigfile.github.io/content/about.md

 Since the rpc and http protocols are supported, those languages supported by [grpc](https://grpc.io/) and other languages can be quickly accessed.
 If you are not a programmer, you can use the ftp client to manage your files, the only thing you need to do is start Bigfile.

 It's not `big`， It has `逼格`.

+**Bigfile** is also a system that supports multiple applications, we call it **APP**.
+Each APP has its own space, and the APPs are isolated from each other without interfering with each other.
+For security reasons, we don't want to expose the application key to anyone who uses an application, so each **APP** should create a **Token** with a certain permission to manipulate the file.
+You can restrict the **Token** to only access a directory, set the expiration time, the number of times available, read-only access, and restrict the use of IP.
+We also provide **HTTPS**, **FTPS** and **RPC** services with double-ended authentication.
+It is easy to operate and easy to use.
+The only thing you need to do is to generate a certificate using the command line tools we provide, and specify the certificate when starting the service.